mrkaleArduinoLib/gbj_twowire/README.md

 [Back to interface](#interface)

-<a id="setDelaySend"></a>
+<a id="setDelay"></a>
-## setDelaySend()
+## setDelaySend(), resetDelaySend(), setDelayReceive(), resetDelayReceive()
 #### Description
-The method sets delay for waiting before subsequent sending transaction until that time period expires from finishing previous sending transaction.
+The particular method sets or erases delay for waiting before subsequent sending or receving transaction until that time period expires from finishing that previous transaction.
 - In order not to block system, the method does not wait after a transaction, but before transactions for delay expiring.
-It gives the system a chance to perform some tasks after sending to the bus, which might last the desired delay, so that the method does not block the system uselessly.
+It gives the system a chance to perform some tasks after communication on the bus, which might last the desired delay, so that the method does not block the system uselessly.

 #### Syntax
     void setDelaySend(uint32_t delay);
+    void resetDelaySend();
+    void setDelayReceive(uint32_t delay);
+    void resetDelayReceive();

 #### Parameters
 - **delay**: Delaying time period in milliseconds.